-The days are getting shorter again, and the evenings on the sofa longer.
-For the quiet time alone at home and to get in the mood for the next Berlin trip with the right novel, we have picked out some exciting Berlin books for you.
+For lang balmy Summer day and to get in the mood for the next Berlin trip with the right novel, we have picked out some exciting Berlin books for you.

 Let yourself be taken away to the Berlin of past times, be it the Prussian Berlin of Theodor Fontane or the wild twenties with the thrillers of Kutscher or the books of Isherwood.
 Travel to the divided Berlin at the time of the Wall or to the post-reunification period with Lutz Seilers's current bestseller.

-We picked out eleven Berlin novels for you to read in the summer, which are really worthwhile and perfect for a relaxing evening or a weekend at home.
+We picked out eleven Berlin novels for you to read, which are really worthwhile and perfect for a relaxing evening or a weekend.

 Surely you will miss some famous books like The Children of Bahnhof Zoo or Russendisco, but we have deliberately chosen a few perhaps not-so-famous books that we would like to recommend to you.

 Have fun reading.

 The classic Berlin novel par excellence: Alfred Döblin translates the tempo and attitude to life of the modern age, the 1920s, into his collage-like novels, thus creating a document of that time and at the same time a stirring, exciting novel.
 The latest film adaptation with Franz Bieberkopf as the fugitive Francis, who tries to remain a decent person in today's Berlin despite all temptations, is released on DVD and to stream